OlivazShai/pasture_research/README.md

 ## Playground

-This folder houses code I developped for tests and experiments, as well as legacy versions of code I updated, revised or totaly rewrote, but kept as a reference if needed.
+This folder houses code I developed for tests and experiments, as well as legacy versions of code I updated, revised or totaly rewrote, but kept as a reference if needed.

 ## Variables